bodywork-ml/bodywork-core/README.md

 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/get_started_2.png"/>
 </div>

 Bodywork is used from the command-line to deploy projects to Kubernetes clusters.
-With a single command, you can start Bodywork containers hosted by us on Docker Hub, that pull Python modules direct from your project’s Git repo, and run them:
+With a single command, you can start Bodywork containers (hosted by us on Docker Hub), that pull Python modules directly from your project’s Git repo, and run them:

 <div align="center">
 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/get_started_3.png"/>